 RBI Grade B Preparation | General Awareness

 Aspirants who are up to date about facts & news of everyday aspects have a higher chance of scoring more in this section.
 Candidates need to go through at least previous 6 months current affairs notes/capsules available on banking examination related websites and should read newspapers, magazines to sharpen their skills in General Awareness.
 It is comparatively easier than other sections.
-Questions are asked from International Summits, Governmental Schemes and Initiatives, Sports Tournaments, Books and Authors, International Organisations, Monetary and Fiscal Policies etc.
+Questions are asked from International Summits, Governmental Schemes and Initiatives, Sports Tournaments, Books and Authors, International Organisations, Monetary and Fiscal Policies etc. Candidates preparing for RBI Grade B Officer 2020 exam are advised to check the Static GK page for the preparation of the General Awareness section of the exam.

 The approaches provided in the books mentioned above will be of great help in optimizing your performance.
 The shortcuts for the quant section can substantially reduce the time taken to solve questions.
 This saved time can be used to solve more challenging questions.
 Use the RBI Grade B previous year question paper to improve upon your shortcomings and for achieving top scores in this exam.